cahute/cahute/docs/internals/links.rst

 The common protocol initialization procedure is defined by a function named ``init_link`` in ``link/open.c``.

-First of all, if the selected protocol is :c:macro:`CAHUTE_LINK_PROTOCOL_SERIAL_AUTO` or :c:macro:`CAHUTE_LINK_PROTOCOL_USB_AUTO`, the communication initialization is used to determine the protocol in which both devices should communicate.
+First of all, if the selected protocol is automatic detection, the communication initialization is used to determine the protocol in which both devices should communicate.

 .. note::